Lewis County, Washington

 Lewis County is a county in the U.S. state of Washington.
 As of the 2020 census, the county's population was 82,149.
 The county seat is Chehalis, and its largest city is Centralia.
 Lewis County comprises the Centralia, WA Micropolitan Statistical Area, which is also included in the Seattle-Tacoma, WA Combined Statistical Area.

 History

 The county was created as Vancouver County on December 19, 1845, by the Provisional Government of Oregon, named for George Vancouver.
-In 1849, the county name was changed, to honor Meriwether Lewis.
+In 1849, the county name was changed to honor Meriwether Lewis.
 At the time, the county included all U.S. lands north of the Cowlitz River, including much of the Puget Sound region and British Columbia.
+Despite the county being named for him, Meriwether Lewis never traveled in the present-day boundaries of Lewis County.

+The initial establishment of a county seat was Claquato in 1862, the honor being relinquished in 1874 in favor of Chehalis.
+The first recognized court hearing in the Washington Territory was held in Lewis County at the John R. Jackson Courthouse, the oldest standing courthouse in Washington.

 The county received official recognition as a "Purple Heart County" in November 2019.

-Geography and natural features
+Geography

+Lewis County sits along the Interstate 5 corridor.
+Lewis shares a border with eight other counties.
+Clockwise from the top left, those are: Grays Harbor, Thurston, Pierce, Yakima, Skamania, Cowlitz, Wahkiakum, and Pacific counties.

 According to the United States Census Bureau, the county has a total area of 2436 sqmi, of which 2403 sqmi is land and 33 sqmi (1.4%) is water.
 One of the world's tallest Douglas fir trees was in the town of Mineral within Lewis County, attaining a height of 120 m.